Overview

 Programme description

-Our pioneering PhD Professional Practice: Arts and Cultural Management programme is ideal if you work in the arts and cultural management sector and want to undertake advanced research that builds on your professional knowledge and is based in or led by your practice.
+This pioneering programme is ideal if you work in the arts and cultural management sector and want to undertake advanced research that builds on your professional knowledge and is based in or led by your practice.

 The structure of the programme will enable you to develop your career while simultaneously undertaking a research project leading to a doctoral qualification.

-The programme takes explicit account of the professional practice-base of the candidate, integrating this as a central knowledge base for the research project, and supporting the development of dynamic knowledge outcomes that can have an impact across academic and non-academic contexts.
+The programme takes explicit account of the professional practice-base of the candidate.
+This is integrated as a central knowledge base for the research project and supports the development of dynamic knowledge outcomes.
+These outcomes can have an impact across academic and non-academic contexts.

 The programme supports the development of reflective practice that can respond to and influence the complex unpredictable and shifting social and cultural contexts within which practitioners operate.
 The programme will introduce you to a range of dynamic and challenging concepts and methods with which to reflect critically and constructively on your professional practice.